-The Exchange proposes to amend its re-pricing instructions to comply with Rule 610(d) of Regulation NMS as follows: (i) Amend the Price Adjust instruction to enable Users to elect that their order be adjusted multiple times in response to changes in the NBBO; rename the Hide Not Slide instruction as Displayed Price Sliding and amend it to allow for multiple re-pricing; and (iii) delete Routed and Returned Re-Pricing.
+The Exchange proposes to amend its re-pricing instructions to comply with Rule 610(d) of Regulation NMS as follows: (i) Amend the Price Adjust instruction to enable Users to elect that their order be adjusted multiple times in response to changes in the NBBO; and (ii) delete Routed and Returned Re-Pricing.

 Routed and Returned Re-Pricing (Rule 11.6(l)(1)(B)(i)).
 The Exchange proposes to delete the Routed and Returned Re-Pricing instruction under Rule 11.6(l)(1)(B)(i).
-Pursuant to current Exchange Rules and Functionality, under the Routed and Returned Re-Pricing instruction, a Limit Order that is returned to the EDGA Book after being routed to an away Trading Center with a limit price that would cause the order to be a Locking Quotation or Crossing Quotation will be displayed by the System on the EDGA Book at a price that is one Minimum Price Variation lower (higher) than the Locking Price 26 for orders to buy (sell), will be ranked at the Locking Price with the ability to execute at the Locking Price.
-Each time the NBBO is updated, a buy (sell) order
+Pursuant to current Exchange Rules and Functionality, under the Routed and Returned Re-Pricing instruction, a Limit Order that is returned to the EDGX Book after being routed to an away Trading Center with a limit price that would cause the order to be a Locking Quotation or Crossing Quotation will be displayed by the System on the EDGX Book at a price that is one Minimum Price Variation lower (higher) than the Locking Price 29 for orders to buy (sell), will be ranked at the midpoint of the NBBO with discretion to execute at the Locking Price.
+Each time the NBBO is updated, a buy (sell) order subject to the Routed and Returned Re-Pricing instruction will be further adjusted so that it continues to be displayed by the System on the EDGX Book at one Minimum Price Variation below (above) the NBO (NBB) and will be ranked at the updated midpoint of the NBBO with discretion to execute at the Locking Price until the price of such order reaches its limit price, at which point it will remain displayed by the System on the EDGX Book at that price and cease to be further adjusted pursuant to the Routed and Returned Re-Pricing instruction.
+The order will receive a new time stamp when it is returned to the EDGX Book and each time it is subsequently reranked.